AAG008/Envoy2ChargeHQ/README.md

 Based of pgroom / ChargeHQ Git.
 Modfications required for newer envoy systems.

 Python script first generates a session ID with the bearer token.
-Then makes an API Call to grab curent data via a Json file and compiles it into a fomrat that Charge HQ can injest.
+Then makes an API Call to grab curent data via a Json file and compiles it into a format that Charge HQ can injest.

 API called based on the Envoy documentation avaliable here: https://enphase.com/download/accessing-iq-gateway-local-apis-or-local-ui-token-based-authentication